ansible/community-docs/releasing_collections_with_release_branches.rst

   This is intended, since the next minor release ``X.(Y+1).0`` already contains the changes for ``X.Y.Z`` as well (since these were cherry-picked from ``stable-X``).

-11. Put a note about the release in the `Bullhorn Newsletter issue <https://github.com/ansible/community/issues/546>`_ to have it published later.
+11. Announce the release through the `Bullhorn Newsletter <https://github.com/ansible/community/wiki/News#the-bullhorn>`_.

-12. Announce that the release has been made in the pinned release issue / community pinboard of the collection and in the ``#ansible-community`` IRC channel.
+12. Announce the release in the pinned release issue/community pinboard of the collection and in the ``#ansible-community`` `Matrix/IRC channel <https://docs.ansible.com/ansible/latest/community/communication.html#real-time-chat>`.

 No more minor versions are expected
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~